Former Cheltenham classmates and business partners shift, becoming PPE importers

 SAN DIEGO, California (WPVI) -- From the start of the pandemic, PPE - personal protective gear - has been very hard to get.

-Now 2 former classmates are helping keep hospitals and communities here supplied.
+Now two former classmates are helping keep hospitals and communities here supplied.

 Jonathan Gusdorff and Reuben Katz have been friends since Cheltenham High.